srxrrrrr/SquidGame/README.md

 ## MVC Architecture
 ![image](https://github.com/srxrrrrr/SquidGame/blob/master/doc/MVC%20architecture.JPG)
-Welcome everyone help to improve this toy:)
+Welcome everyone help to improve this game:)

 ## Important
 The project is for fun, so it's always for non-profit.
 If there are any copyright infringement, please notify as soon as possible.